Background on work-related gradual process, disease, or infection injuries

 The second route to WRGPDI injury cover is being diagnosed with an occupational disease that is on Schedule 2.
 Schedule 2 provides a simpler pathway to AC cover for individuals who develop an occupational disease.
 It is appropriate to have a streamlined process when there is existing strong scientific evidence of a causal link between work and a disease, infection or gradual process, as this provides improved efficiency for claimants and decision-makers throughout the claim process.

 The inclusion of occupational diseases in Schedule 2 has reflected strong scientific evidence of a causal link to work to render any other cause unlikely.
 This is usually demonstrated through separate, good quality studies demonstrating a causal link.
-Diseases that are not included in Schedule 2 can still be considered for cover through the three-step test.
+Diseases that are not included in Schedule 2 can still be considered for cover through the 3-step test.

 An occupational disease being listed on Schedule 2 does not guarantee the acceptance of a claim.
 Claims for cover under Schedule 2 can be declined under section 60 of the AC Act if a claimant does not have a personal injury (e.g., they make a claim for exposure only), or if a personal injury was not caused by their employment (e.g., the causal factor for the condition described in Schedule 2 was not present in their work activities).